-Turning now to the design with time-series heteroskedasticity, Figure 4a confirms that the CUEs of $\alpha_1$ and $\alpha_1^$ based on (8) augmented with the influence functions (13) suffer from a pile-up problem, as there is a small fraction of them for which the two values coincide.
-In turn, this problem leads to some finite sample size distortions in the finite I test, as illustrated in Figure 4b.
-Those distortions disappear, though, as soon as I estimate the model in terms of $\varsigma = \alpha_1 + \alpha_1^$ and $\pi = \alpha_1 \alpha_1^$ , as shown in Figure 4c.
+Turning now to the design with time-series heteroskedasticity, Figure 6a confirms that the CUEs of α_1 and α_1^ based on (16) augmented with the influence functions (21) suffer from a pile-up problem, as there is a small fraction of them for which the two values coincide.
+In turn, this problem leads to some finite sample size distortions in the finite I test, as illustrated in Figure 6b.
+Those distortions disappear, though, as soon as I estimate the model in terms of $\varsigma = \alpha_1 + \alpha_1^$ and $\pi = \alpha_1 \alpha_1^$, as shown in Figure 6c.17

 To study the power of my proposed tests, I considered two additional designs.
-The first one is a persistent but covariance stationary homoskedastic model for T = 5 in which $\alpha_1 = .25$ , $\alpha_2 = .7$ , so that both the original Arellano and Bond (1991) and Ahn and Schmidt (1995) moment conditions are satisfied, but the expected values of the linear underidentification influence functions (10), the finite underidentification influence functions (13) or the first-order underidentification ones (12) are all different from 0 because the two AR roots are strictly inside the unit circle.
+The first one is a persistent but covariance stationary homoskedastic model for T=5 in which $\alpha_1=.25$, $\alpha_2=.7$, so that both the original Arellano and Bond (1991) and Ahn and Schmidt (1995) moment conditions are satisfied, but the expected values of the linear underidentification influence functions (18), the finite underidentification influence functions (21) or the first-order underidentification ones (20) are all different from 0 because the two AR roots are strictly inside the unit circle.
 Given that the linear I test in Arellano Hansen and Sentana (2012) rejected the null hypothesis with very high probability, it is perhaps not surprising that power remained close to one when I included either of the additional moment conditions that I have proposed.

-In turn, the second design corresponds to a heterokesdatic unit root model for T = 6in which the cross-sectional variance is $\sigma_t^2 = 1$ for all t except for $\sigma_5^2 = 1.2$ , so that (11) does not hold.
-Unlike the previous design, in this first-order identified case the expected value of (10) is 0 but those of (12) and (13) are not.
-Once again, the power of both the first-order I test and especially the finite I test was also very high even though the linear I test has power equal to size in this case.
+In turn, the second design is a heterokesdatic unit root model for T = 6 in which the cross-sectional variance is $\sigma_t^2 = 1$ for all t except for $\sigma_5^2 = 1.2$, so that (19) does not hold.
+Unlike the previous one, in this first-order identified case the expected value of (18) is 0 but those of (20) and (21) are not.
+Once again, the power of both the first-order I test and especially the finite I test was also very high even though the linear I test has power equal to size.